appsmithorg/appsmith-docs/website/docs/workflows/README.md

 <!-- vale on -->

-Appsmith Workflows blend the best of both code-based and node-based approaches.
-They simplify external service integration with an intuitive interface, letting developers focus on logic while handling APIs and authentication.
-By using JavaScript, they offer flexibility for complex processes without visual clutter, making them ideal for efficient and sophisticated workflow automation.
+Appsmith Workflows combine the strengths of code-based and node-based approaches.
+They offer an intuitive interface for integrating external services, allowing developers to focus on logic while managing APIs and authentication.
+By leveraging JavaScript, they provide flexibility for complex processes without clutter, making them suitable for efficient and advanced workflow automation.

 ## Workflow capabilities